 Combined with sound pollution and crowded cities, this can exhaust our brain.
 Restful states are needed for your brain’s proper growth, development, and maintenance.
 This can be difficult to achieve in the city, at work, or even in our homes.

 Your brain regularly needs a reset.
 A break from over-stimulus can work wonders for allowing your brain to regain proper balance and function.
-This can also lead to setting the foundation for lasting cognitive health.
+This can also lead to setting the foundation for lasting cognitive health and prompts the question ‘Is hiking good for you’?

+Why is hiking good for your mental health?
 Hiking provides these amazing benefits that can help you improve your brain health at any age.
 The combination of escape from stressful environments, fresh air, exercise, and the soothing stimuli of nature can actually make physiological changes in your brain that you can benefit from.
+Learn more about the mental benefits of hiking and trekking and what hiking does to your brain below.

 Your Brain’s Response To Exercise In Nature